Since the first MRI was conducted on a human patient in 1977, the technology has significantly advanced.

 MRI, short for magnetic resonance imaging, is a medical scan that uses strong magnets, radio waves and computers to take detailed pictures of tissues inside the body.

 The U.S. Food and Drug Administration reports that millions of MRIs are performed each year.
-They’re frequently and efficiently used to diagnose and treat patients who have multiple sclerosis (MS), a disease of the central nervous system, as well as aiding in the diagnosis and monitoring of other neurologic conditions, including Alzheimer’s disease, headaches and brain tumors.
+They’re frequently and efficiently used to diagnose and treat patients who have multiple sclerosis (MS).
+This is a disease of the central nervous system.
+MRI’s also aid in the diagnosis and monitoring of other neurologic conditions, including Alzheimer’s disease, headaches and brain tumors.

 “MRI has really changed the way we can practice medicine,” says Staley A. Brod, a professor of neurology and chief of neuroimmunology and multiple sclerosis at Medical College of Wisconsin.

 MRI provides confirmation of a disease such as MS. Then doctors can try therapies and monitor the patient’s progress in follow-up exams.

 Dr. Brod says much of the disease process for patients with MS is “under the radar” and difficult to see.
 Imaging done consistently from one scan session to another can provide great detail.

 “The spatial resolution has improved over time and we’re able to see even smaller changes in the disease,” he says, noting MRI results often show 5-10 times more than what doctors can see from clinical symptoms.

 GE Healthcare, a medical technology and life sciences company, has over 4 million imaging, mobile diagnostic and monitoring devices installed across the globe.
 Physicians are using these sophisticated imaging systems to help optimize patient diagnosis as well as provide long-term care.